 Note that you can't claim capital allowances for expenditure on plant or machinery including integral features to be installed within a UK or overseas property used as a dwelling house that you rent out.
 However, expenditure on integral features within common parts of a building may qualify.

 You can claim plant and machinery allowances on expenditure you incur on the thermal insulation added to a non-residential building that is in use for the purposes of your business.
 This expenditure qualifies for WDA at the rate for the special rate pool.
-Prior to 1 April 2008, for Corporation Tax, or 6 April 2008 for Income Tax, only industrial buildings qualified for the allowance.
-However, you can now claim for the cost of thermal insulation on all non-residential buildings that you occupy for the purposes of your business, such as offices and shops.

 This allowance is only available for expenditure on thermal insulation added to an existing building and not on expenditure on thermal insulation incurred as part of the original construction cost.